 If you have travel plans that require your student to miss school days prior to Winter Break, please let teachers and the front office know as soon as possible.

 Fifth grade continues to emphasize quality literacy instruction while offering balance and meeting individual student needs through small group differentiation and intervention.
-We finished a novel study where students used conflict/resolution along with symbolism to determine themes of fiction stories.
+We are beginning a new novel study where students will work in book groups and independently to identify conflicts, character traits, themes, and other literary devices to determine how the author communicates themes in stories.
+The novels will have common themes such as acceptance of others and how resilience is needed to overcome life's obstacles.

 This month and into January, fifth graders will learn the purpose of persuasive writing and the different types of the genre - emotional appeal, opinion, and argumentative.
 We will be developing longer pieces (at least 5 paragraphs) while reinforcing the writing process: idea generation, planning, rough draft, revision, and editing.